communications-mining

 Let’s say as part of a taxonomy we have a label in the platform called ‘Request for information’, how would precision and recall relate to this:

-• Recall: For every 100 messages which should have been labelled as ‘Request for information’, how many did the platform find.
+• Recall: For every 100 messages which should have been annotated as ‘Request for information’, how many did the platform find.
 A 77% recall would mean that there were 23 messages which should have been predicted as having the ‘Request for information’ label apply, but it missed them

 'Recall' across all labels is directly related to the coverage of your model.